MicrosoftDocs/memdocs/memdocs/solutions/tutorial-school-deployment/configure-device-apps.md

 # Configure applications with Microsoft Intune

-With Intune for Education, school IT administrators have access to diverse applications to help students unlock their learning potential.
-This section discusses tools and resources for adding apps to Intune for Education.
+With Intune, school IT administrators have access to diverse applications to help students unlock their learning potential.
+This section discusses tools and resources for adding apps to Intune.

 Applications can be assigned to groups: